by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

-Use the diagnostic test or Bonnet’s test to passively stretch the pirifomis muscle during the patient’s prolonged exhalation.
-The practitioner should passively re-create four movements in the knee and hip joints in order to isolate the piriformis muscle: flexion of the knee, adduction of the hip, medial rotation of the hip, flexion of the hip.
+Use the diagnostic or Bonnet’s tests to stretch the piriformis muscle passively during the patient’s prolonged exhalation.
+The practitioner should passively re-create four movements in the knee and hip joints in order to isolate the piriformis muscle: flexion of the knee, adduction of the hip, medial rotation of the hip, and flexion of the hip.
 Another way to stretch the piriformis muscle is to employ the second part of the PIR protocol which is presented below.

 Step 10.
 Stretching of the sciatic nerve